DigitalPublishingToolkit/TOD18-Geoblocking/md/14LiChina.md

 divide, dominate, and control is obviously cyberspace, whose imagined 'unruliness' pronounces both threat and vulnerability.

-When computers and the Internet were first introduced to China, they were seen as technological opportunities for economic growth and were highly promoted by the Chinese government.
-Since the early 1990s, China has invested significantly in network infrastructure, and its Internet user base has expanded at exponential speed.
-By 2015, China had 668 million Internet users, the largest number in the world, and it is moving toward a fast-growing information society with over 3.35 million websites and 250 million microbloggers (China’s equivalent of Twitter).[^09LiChina_4]
+When computers and the internet were first introduced to China, they were seen as technological opportunities for economic growth and were highly promoted by the Chinese government.
+Since the early 1990s, China has invested significantly in network infrastructure, and its internet user base has expanded at exponential speed.
+By 2015, China had 668 million internet users, the largest number in the world, and it is moving toward a fast-growing information society with over 3.35 million websites and 250 million microbloggers (China’s equivalent of Twitter).[^09LiChina_4]